ZKNoxHQ/.github/profile/README.md

 - BABYFROST, a FROST implementation, compatible with circomlib eddsaposeidon
     * (WIP)

+Those are kept closed until an agreement to fund the "in production" version is found.

 #### Account abstraction

 - PRs for major hardware wallets 7702 integration: